-It’s “Day 7”.
 In times like this, it’s easy to feel helpless.
 I’ve been trying to stay alert and help out as I can.
 One critical need that has emerged over the past several days is for more personal protective equipment.
 The medical community is running out of supplies to stay safe as they diagnose and treat patients.
 A huge shortage is for face masks.
 So, along with others across the country, I have begun volunteering my sewing skills.
-If you are looking to help too, here’s an easy tutorial for how to make a fabric face mask.
+If you are looking to help too, here’s an easy tutorial for how to make a fabric face mask with an easy pattern.

 Many organizations are calling for volunteers to make and donate fabric masks.
 If you are interested, I would suggest contacting your local hospitals and/or healthcare groups or go to their websites, first.
 There are so many cloth mask designs, including pleated and fitted, so many groups have specific patterns and requirements.
 This way you can make exactly what they are asking for.

 Here in Minnesota, Blue Cross and Blue Shield and Allina Health, along with several community partners, are asking for masks made with a CDC-compliant pattern.
 I will be sharing their pattern in this post, but I have changed up the workflow a tiny bit to make it easier for me.
 If you want to check out the original directions, click here: Sew Good Goods

 I am using 100% cotton print fabric for the front of the DIY mask and soft, white cotton for the inside or backing.
 100% cotton t-shirt material also works great for the front and/or lining.
 As another backing option, they also suggest flannel depending on the weather where you are.😁

 One yard of fabric is enough to make approximately 25 masks.
 Try to use what you have or connect with friends who can share supplies with you so you can stay home, social distance properly and be safe.☺️